datafolklabs/cement/doc/source/upgrading.rst

 TypeError: render() got an unexpected keyword argument
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In Cement 2.6, output handlers were not required to access ``**kwargs``, however due to a design flaw this is now required to allow applications to mix different types of output handlers that support different features.
+In Cement 2.6, output handlers were not required to accept ``**kwargs``, however this is now required to allow applications to mix different types of output handlers together that might support different features/usage.

 After upgrading to Cement 2.8, you might receive something similar to the following exception: